Jacky Cheung: Personal life

+Cheung is a Buddhist and a vegetarian.

+Foreign domestic helper incident

+In 2006, Cheung's Filipino domestic helper was discovered stealing three photographs and a personal letter and was reported for theft by Cheung.
+The Magistrates' court sentenced her to two six months sentences for theft to be served concurrently.
+The helper appealed against the sentence at the Court of First Instance.
+The appeal was unsuccessful but her sentence was reduced to three months.

+The case sparked controversy among domestic helpers in Hong Kong.
+Some argued that Cheung over-reacted and the sentence was disproportionate and the case was regarded by some as racial discrimination.
+The Philippines consulate also said that Cheung's family had employed 21 different maids in a three-year period and placed Cheung on a "blacklist" that would prevent him from employing any Filipino maids in the future.
+As a result, his four Filipino domestic helpers resigned immediately.

 Community work

 In March 2009 he became the first Cantopop/Mandopop artist to contribute items to the Hard Rock franchise memorabilia collection.
 Items are to be exhibited at the Hard Rock hotel in Macau.
 A joint donation is also made to donate HK$600,000 to the Children's Cancer Foundation and ORBIS Macau.
 In September 2009, Cheung, was one of the super ambassadors of End Child Sexual Abuse Foundation (ECSAF) founded by Josephine Siao; he attended the charity fundraising event for ECSAF's 10th anniversary in Hong Kong.